shyamsundart14/kubernetes-lab/etcd/etcd-installation.md

-Do these steps from lb server.

 Configure kubelet to be the service manager for etcd.
-Use the script [here](https://github.com/shyamsundart14/kubernetes-lab/blob/main/scripts/etcd-config.sh)
+Use the script [here](https://github.com/shyamsundart14/kubernetes-lab/blob/main/scripts/etcd-config.sh).
+This needs to be done on nodes etcd1, etcd2 & etcd3.

+**Do these steps from lb server.**

 Create configuration files for kubeadm using script [here](https://github.com/shyamsundart14/kubernetes-lab/blob/main/scripts/kubeadm-config.sh)